 In a fast-paced, high-tech world, it’s not unusual for us to be surrounded by multiple screens.
 With a computer on the lap and a smartphone in hand while staring at a big screen TV across the room, we can become so accustomed to this sensory overload that we don’t even consider how it might be affecting our health.
 But this technology is in fact changing the way we live—and often for the worse.

-This understanding of the effects of digital technology on human beings has brought us the concept of digital wellness.
-Together, its an acknowledgement that we need to improve our digital health.
+This understanding of the effects of digital technology on human beings has brought us the concept of digital wellness and an acknowledgement that we need to improve our digital health.